lucasyvas/checkfront-app-platform/README.md

 ## Workarounds

-To work around the aforementioned caveats, App Platform will expect two environment variables when launching in `.env.local`:
+To work around the aforementioned caveats, App Platform will expect the following environment variables when launching in `.env.local`:

 1. `NEXT_PUBLIC_CF_COMPANY=test`
-2. `CF_CONSUMER_KEY=`
+2. `CF_API_KEY=`

-`CF_CONSUMER_KEY` assumes that a _single_ Oauth2 credential is configured in Checkfront Core for the *entirety* of App Platform.
-This is completely inadqueate for several reasons, but since no API currently exists in core to generate Oauth2 credentials on demand, the user would have to manually generate a consumer key in core and paste it into app platform.
-For the purposes of this demo, we don't want to do that, so App Platform is limited to a single API credential.
+3. `CF_API_SECRET=`

+Because the initial version of App Platform does not support user authentication via Oauth2, traditional API tokens are used to authorize App Platform to a given Checkfront instance.

-App Platform will run on port `80` in development, so you will have to change Core's exposed HTTP port in `docker-compose.yml` to not conflict.
+App Platform will run on port `80` in development, so you will have to change Core's exposed HTTP port in [docker-compose.yml](https://bitbucket.org/checkfront/booking-manager/src/main/docker-compose.yml#lines-12) to not conflict.

 ## Installing